-Read The Big News
+Read the Big News

-Chen In On The Regular Stats
+Focus On The Regular Stats

-Make sure you drill-down into the player profile pages.
-That’s quite useful in a sport like baseball where you can see how a pitcher has fared historically in a specific month or against a certain team.
+Make sure you drill down into the player profile pages.
+That’s quite useful in a sport like baseball, where you can see how a pitcher has fared historically in a specific month or against a certain team.

 Incorporate Analytical Stats

-The new wave of doing your homework is taking into account the new analytical stats.
-For example, someone who buys into advanced metrics would tell you that a win-loss record in hockey might not be as important as puck possession.
+The new wave of doing your homework is taking into account new analytical stats.
+For example, someone who buys into advanced metrics would tell you that a win-loss record in hockey might not be as crucial as puck possession.
 Or in baseball, they’ll tell you that WAR – wins above replacement – is among the most important stats to evaluate a player, and not whether or not he was selected to the All-Star team.
-In basketball, now you can track how well a player is at the rim versus on the perimeter, in hockey, you can see how a player does in his own zone compared to elsewhere, or in basketball, you can see how effective a team is in points-per-possession.
+In basketball, now you can track how well a player is at the rim versus on the perimeter; in hockey, you can see how a player does in his own zone compared to elsewhere, or in basketball, you can see how effective a team is in points-per-possession.

 Digest Some Betting Stats

-You can check out certain stats at SBR or check out StatFox to get a lot of these questions answered.
+You can check out specific stats at SBR or check out StatFox to get a lot of these questions answered.
 Wherever you end up looking, make sure you check out the betting stats for the game before you lay down your action.

 Lastly, an excellent way to ensure that you’ve done your homework is to chat about the games with someone else.
 Whether it’s a friend that also bets or members of a forum, it’s beneficial to go over what you see in the lines, where you see the edge, and how you’ve come to that conclusion.
 It’s possible you missed something or someone you respect simply sees the game differently.
 If you go at it alone, you won’t get that feedback.